Our Story & Vision

 Knute died on a train en route from Washington D.C. to his beloved home in Alexandria in 1923.
 The Last Will and Testament of Knute Nelson provided that following the death of his only surviving child, Ida, the residence be given to the Norwegian Lutheran Church as a Home for the Aged.
 The house served as Knute Nelson Nursing Home for many years.

 In 1978 the house was listed on the National Register of Historic Places.
 Knute Nelson's life was one of public service.
-The house he built now serves the public as the headquarters of the Douglas County Historical Society.
+The house they built now serves the public as the headquarters of the Douglas County Historical Society.

 - Ida G. Nelson (1867-1942) married but had no children.